 There's only so much you can learn from a textbook or a whiteboard.
 Students in Watson College have found that to be especially true.

 Engineers need to take things apart and put them back together.
 They need to test things and constantly improve on them.
 That often means working with people from different disciplines to make something together.

 In 2017, Watson College created a program called "Watson Competes!" that encapsulates all the different ways students have been gaining the practical skills they need with the added bonus of fun competitions, friendships and even a few awards.

 The Binghamton University Student Chapter of Society of Automotive Engineers (SAE), also known as Binghamton Motorsports, is working on an electric Formula vehicle.

 Binghamton University Rover Team

-Engineering, computer science, biology and geology all came together to build a functional Mars rover.
+Engineering, computer science, biology and geology all came together to build a functional rover for Mars and beyond.